How to Create a Buyer Persona Step-By-Step

 How to Create a Buyer Persona Step-By-Step?

 Imaginary friends are a milestone in everyone’s childhood.
-And while it may not be such a popular concept among grown-ups, marketing teams and companies generally have one great advantage: they can still have imaginary friends.
+While it may not be such a popular concept among grown-ups, marketing teams and companies generally have one great advantage: they can still have imaginary friends.
 Furthermore, they should do so.

 Although, in this case, their imaginary friends are called slightly different and have a whole other purpose, they are extremely helpful for ensuring a business’s success.

-In marketing, this concept is called buyer persona, and it proved to be so helpful that 82% of the companies using it have come up with an improved value proposition.
+In marketing, this concept is called buyer persona, and it proved to be so helpful that 82% of the companies using it have developed an improved value proposition.

 Thus, what exactly is marketers’ imaginary friend?
 Moreover, how to create a buyer persona?